Organic nuclear reactor: Disadvantages

-Organic-based coolants have several disadvantages as well.
-Among these is their relatively low heat transfer capability, roughly half that of water, which requires increased flow rates to remove the same amount of energy.
-Another issue is that they tend to decompose at high temperatures, and although a wide variety of potential materials were examined, only a few appeared to be stable at reasonable operational temperatures, and none could be expected to operate for extended periods above 530 C. Most are also flammable, and some are toxic, which presents safety issues.
+Organic-based coolants have a few disadvantages which include their relative heat transfer capability, roughly half that of water, which requires increased flow rates to remove the same amount of energy.
+Another issue is that they tend to decompose at high temperatures and none could be expected to operate for extended periods above 530°C. Several organic coolants are also flammable which presents operational and safety considerations.

-Another issue, when the oil is also the moderator, is that the moderating capability of the fluid increases as its temperature cools.
-This means that as the moderator heats up, it has less moderating capacity, which causes the overall reaction rate of the reactor to slow and further cool the reactor.
-Normally this is an important safety feature, in water-moderated reactors the opposite may occur and reactors with positive void coefficients are inherently unstable.
-However, in the case of an oil moderator, the temperature coefficient is so strong that it can rapidly cool.
-This makes it very difficult to throttle such designs for load following.
+Another issue is that for oil moderators, the moderating capability of the fluid decreases as its temperature increases.
+This in turn causes the overall reaction rate of the reactor to slow and further cool the reactor.
+In many reactors, such a negative temperature coefficient is an important safety feature.
+However, in the case of an oil moderator, the temperature coefficient is so strong that it can rapidly cool the reactor, making load following difficult.

-But by far and away the largest problem for hydrocarbon coolants is that they decompose when exposed to radiation, an effect known as radiolysis.
+The largest problem for hydrocarbon coolants is that they decompose when exposed to radiation, also known as radiolysis.
 In contrast to heat-based decomposition, which tends to make lighter hydrocarbons, the outcome of these reactions is highly variable and results in many different reaction products.
 Water also undergoes decomposition due to radiation, but the output products are hydrogen and oxygen, which are easily recombined into water again.
 The resultant products of the decomposition of oils are not readily recombined, and have to be removed.

 One particularly worrying type of reaction occurred when the resulting products polymerized into long-chain molecules.
-The concern was that these would form large masses within the reactor, and especially its cooling loops, and might "exert significant deleterious effects on the operation of a reactor."
+The concern was that these would form large masses within the reactor, and especially its cooling loops, and might "exert significant deleterious effects on the operation of a reactor".
 It was polymerization of the coolant sticking to the fuel cladding that led to the shutdown of the Piqua reactor after only three years of operation.